raycast/extensions/extensions/summarize-long-text/README.md

 ### TODO
 Things i want to do, but haven't managed yet...
 <ul>
-    <li>MaxChars and Model: Help users pick the right maxChars for their model and check if maxChars fits model cap</li>
     <li>Open in Chat Wait: See if chat can wait for a user to hit "submit."</li>
     <li>Clipboard and ChatGPT: Make a one-click action to copy result and go to ChatGPT</li>
     <li>Show Pricing: Show pricing in toast (with https://github.com/Cainier/gpt-tokens ?)</li>